-Overdose Symptoms and Signs
+Overdose Symptoms and signs

 In general, reported signs and symptoms have been those resulting from an exaggeration of the drug's known pharmacological effects.
 These include drowsiness and sedation, tachycardia and hypotension, and extrapyramidal symptoms.
 In overdose, QT-prolongation and convulsions have been reported.
+Torsade de pointes has been reported in association with combined overdose of oral RISPERDAL[®] and paroxetine.